event-reminder/DesktopApp/README.md

-# ReminderDesktop
+## Reminder Desktop

-Cross-platform desktop application which helps to finish all tasks in time
+Cross-platform desktop application which helps to finish all tasks in time.